Thursday, April 10, 2025

 3) The Crown of Righteousness (2 Timothy 4:8).
 This crown will be presented to every believer who is watching, and waiting, with an eager heart for the rapture to happen.
 Paul wrote earlier that an athlete is not crowned if he cheats, he must compete by the rules (2 Tim.
 2:5).
 A believer cannot expect to receive the crown of righteousness if they are not watching and ready when Jesus comes for his church (Matt.
 24:42, 44; 25:13).
 The church is to wait eagerly for its salvation to be completed (Rom.
 8:23; 2 Cor.
 5:2).
 Jesus is coming for the believer that is anxiously (ardently or earnestly wishing[2]) waiting for him to appear in the clouds to rapture the body of Christ (Heb.
 9:28).

 4) The Crown of Glory (1 Peter 5:4).
 At the bema seat of Christ this crown will be presented to the πρεσβυτέρους (presvytérous) elders, or pastors, who shepherd God’s people without force, or overbearing control, not for personal gain, but overseeing the church voluntarily being an example to those they over see (1 Pet.
 5:1-3).
-Paul likely had in mind the stéfanos (wreath) produced from the amaranth plant.[3]
+Peter likely had in mind the stéfanos (wreath) produced from the amaranth plant.[3]
 It is a pinkish or rosy red flower (it is not a rose).
 This flower never fades away.
 The crown of glory presented to the faithful pastors will never lose its importance.
 The crown of glory is a testimony of the pastor's faithfulness to his congregation; God’s people.

 5) The Crown of Life (Revelation 2:10).
 The crown of life (τὸν στέφανον τῆς ζωῆς – tón stéfanon tís zoís) is a crown that everyone in the body of Christ will be presented with at the bema seat of Christ.
 It is essentially the crown of eternal life (Rev. 3:11).
 This crown will be important especially to the Christian who suffered much tribulation in their life (James 1:12)—God has promised this crown to those who truly love him.
 Some members in the church of Smyrna suffered persecution at the hands of Caesar Domitianus Augustus (September 14, 81 – September 18, 96).
 Domitian was likely the διάβολος (diávolos) devil, that Jesus was referring to.
 Jesus has promised his people the crown of life to those who do not give up even when being faced with torture and death.